What is Eurovision? Everything to know about the European song contest

 Israel is competing but was told to change the title of its song, originally called "October Rain" in an apparent reference to Hamas' Oct.
 7 cross-border attack.
 It's now called "Hurricane" and is performed by 20-year-old singer Eden Golan.

-Thousands of pro-Palestinian demonstrators marched through Malmo hours before Golan performed at Thursday's semifinal, and another demonstration is planned for Saturday.
+Thousands of pro-Palestinian demonstrators marched through Malmo hours before Golan performed at Thursday's semifinal, and another demonstration took place Saturday.
 Swedish police have mounted a major security operation, with officers from across the country bolstered by reinforcements from Denmark and Norway.

-One performer initially set to perform in Saturday's finals has been expelled from the event.
+One performer initially set to perform in Saturday's finals was expelled from the event.
 The Netherlands' Joost Klein was among the acts set to perform on Saturday, but the Associated Press said earlier in the day that he was disqualified amid an investigation by organizers over an unspecified "incident."

 The BBC reported that Joost was sent home after "an allegation of intimidation was made to Swedish police by a female member of the production crew."
 Dutch officials have called Klein's disqualification "disproportionate" and said they were "shocked by the decision."

-Klein cannot be replaced by another act since the disqualification came so late in the process, so Saturday's finals will proceed with just 25 acts instead of the usual 26, according to the BBC.
+Klein cannot be replaced by another act since the disqualification came so late in the process, so Saturday's finals proceeded with just 25 acts instead of the usual 26, according to the BBC.